Simple Binary Hypothesis Testing under Local Differential Privacy and Communication Constraints: Introduction

 \subsection{Problem Setup}

 For a natural number $k$, we use $[k]$ to denote the set $\{1,2,\dots,k\}$.
-In our paper, we focus on the private-coin, non-interactive protocol.\footnote{We refer the reader to Acharya, Canonne, Liu, Sun, and Tyagi~\cite{AchCLST22-interactive} for differences between various protocols.} As we will be working with both privacy and communication constraints in this paper, we first define the generic protocol for distributed inference under an arbitrary set of channels $\cC$ below:
+In this paper, we focus on \emph{non-interactive private-coin} protocols.
+It has been shown in \cite[Appendix A]{PenJL22} that the sample complexity of simple binary hypothesis testing under information constraints is the same (up to multiplicative constants) for \emph{non-interactive public-coin} and \emph{non-interactive private-coin} protocols.\footnote{We refer the reader to Acharya, Canonne, Liu, Sun, and Tyagi~\cite{AchCLST22-interactive} for differences between various protocols.} As we will be working with both privacy and communication constraints in this paper, we first define the generic protocol for distributed inference under an arbitrary set of channels $\cC$ below:

 \begin{definition}[Simple binary hypothesis testing under channel constraints] Let $\cX$ and $\cY$ be two countable sets.
 Let $\cC$ be a set of channels from $\cX$ to $\cY$, and let $p$ and $q$ be two distributions on $\cX$.
 Let $\{U_i\}_{i=1}^n$ denote a set of $n$ users who choose channels $\{\bT_i\}_{i=1}^n \in \cC^n$ according to a deterministic rule\footnote{When $\cC$ is a convex set of channels, as will be the case in this paper, the deterministic rules are equivalent to randomized rules (with independent randomness).} $\cR: [n] \to \cC$.
 Each user $U_i$ then observes $X_i$ and generates $Y_i = \bT_i(X_i)$ independently, where $X_1,\dots,X_n$ is a sequence of i.i.d.\ random variables drawn from an (unknown) $r \in \{p,q\}$.
 The central server $U_0$ observes $(Y_1,\dots,Y_n)$ and constructs an estimate $\widehat{r} = \phi(Y_1,\dots,Y_n)$, for some test $\phi: \cup_{i=1}^\infty \cY^i \to \{p,q\}$.
 We refer to this problem as \emph{simple binary hypothesis testing under channel constraints}. \end{definition} In the non-interactive setup, we can assume that all $\bT_i$'s are identical equal to some $\bT$, as it will increase the sample complexity by at most a constant factor~\cite{PenJL22} (cf.\ \Cref{fact:id-channel}).
 We now specialize the setting of \Cref{def:shtgeneric} to the case of LDP constraints: \begin{definition}[Simple binary hypothesis testing under LDP constraints] Consider the problem in \cref{def:shtgeneric} with $\cY = \N$, where $\cC$ is the set of all $\epsilon$-LDP channels from $\cX$ to $\cY$.
 We denote this problem by $\cB(p,q,\epsilon)$.
 For a given test-rule pair $(\phi,\cR)$ with $\phi:\cup_{j=1}^ \infty \cY^j \to \{p,q\}$, we say that $(\phi,\cR)$ \emph{solves} $\cB(p,q,\epsilon)$ \emph{with sample complexity $n$} if